Rosbank: Merger with BSGV and rebranding

 In February 2010 shareholders of Rosbank agreed to consolidate Société Générale assets in Russia, Rosbank, Bank Société Générale Vostok (BSGV) and two other entities: DeltaCredit and Rusfinance Bank.
 In January 2011 DeltaCredit and Rusfinance became 100% subsidiaries of Rosbank.

 On 1 July 2019, DeltaCredit mortgage bank ceased to be an independent bank and became part of Rosbank as a division called "Rosbank Home" (Росбанк Дом).
 1 March 2021 in the Rosbank was included Rusfinance, the Russian leader in the car loan segment.
 It turned into a division of Rosbank under the name "Rosbank Auto".

 Resale to Interros

 In the spring of 2022, Société Générale decided to leave the Russian market due to the international sanctions following the 2022 Russian invasion of Ukraine.
 On 18 May, the deal on the sale of Rosbank to the Interros group was closed.
 The amount of the transaction was estimated at 0.2-0.3 of the bank's capital (40-60 billion rubles).

 In September 2022, Interros owner Vladimir Potanin announced his intention to transfer 50% of Rosbank's shares to his own charitable foundation.
 Another 7.5% of the shares were sold to a subsidiary of Rosbank - the investment company Rusfinance.
 It is assumed that these shares will be indirectly used to motivate Rosbank employees within the framework of Potanin's concept of "people's capitalism".

+Merger with T-Bank

+On August 16, 2024, the TCS Holding group, the holding entity of T-Bank, acquired 91.9% of Rosbank shares, bringing its stake to 99.4%.
+On November 2, the shareholders of T-Bank and Rosbank, both controlled by Vladimir Potanin's Interros, voted to merge Rosbank into T-Bank.
+The merger was completed on January 1, 2025.
+The brand name Rosbank was retained for corporate clients.